keystonejs/react-easy-universal/README.md

 import React from 'react';
 import universal from 'react-easy-universal/server';

+import routes from './path/to/routes';
+import reducers from './path/to/reducers';
+import reduxMiddleware from './path/to/midleware';

-// Passing in the express app lets it know you want the server
+// returns the express app
-// version, and it wires up the routes automatically const app = wireApp({ React, app: express() });
+const app = universal({ React, routes, reducers, reduxMiddleware, express });

 app.use('/static', express.static(staticDir));